By Pam Phillips

 As a growing business ourselves we understand the constantly changing landscape that business owners face.

-We’ve been thinking alot about what this means to us at de Jong Phillips and why we believe that collaboration within a community of peers is so important for a small businesses success.
+We’ve been thinking a lot about what this means to us at de Jong Phillips and why we believe that collaboration within a community of peers is so important for a small business's success.

 Speaking from personal experience, I have been active in a community called the Xero Partner Advisory Committee (XPAC) for a number of years and it has been a fantastically important community for me.

 XPAC is organised by Xero and is made up of a diverse panel of Xero partners who champion the needs of the accounting community and help drive conversations that will make a difference to small businesses.

 The benefit I get from XPAC is being part of a group of forward thinking accountants who come together to share ideas, discuss where the industry is going and what the future may look like.

 Another community that I love being part of is the Go-Proposal facebook community.
 This is an online group of around 1000 engaged, forward thinking accountants who are actively supportive of each other’s journeys and share knowledge and experience across every topic you can think of.

 So why do we think being part of a community is so important?